-- 5. The Licence Holder must ensure that any waste that does not conform to the waste acceptance criteria in Table 1 due to asbestos content, is covered or bagged and kept within a clearly identified, labelled, segregated and secure container prior to being removed off site to an appropriate authorised facility, within 48 hours. - 6.
-The Licence Holder must advise all source material providers that asbestos or potentially asbestos contaminated material (ACM) is not accepted at the Premises. - 7.
-The Licence Holder must include a 'no asbestos' clause in all contracts with material sources. - 8.
-The Licence Holder must maintain a clearly visible sign saying 'No Asbestos' at the entry to the Premises. - 9.
-The Licence Holder must only accept waste onto the Premises for storage, sorting or crushing that is Inert Waste Type 1 with a signed declaration from the supplier of the source material with each delivery that warrants that the load does not contain any asbestos or ACM. - 10.
-The Licence Holder must visually inspect all loads of C&D material when they arrive at the Premises prior to unloading and during unloading to determine the risk of a load containing Asbestos or ACM and each load shall be classified in accordance with the Risk Classification Procedure outlined in Schedule 3 (Classified Load). - 11.
-Where the inspection confirms that material does contain asbestos or ACM, the Licence Holder must: - (a) reject the waste material for acceptance; - (b) maintain accurate records of all rejected loads on the Premises and the documentation must be made available to the department's officers upon request; and - (c) record the details of the material source, material carrier, registration number of the vehicle and date of rejection. - 12.
-The Licence Holder must maintain high risk classified loads in a damp state using appropriate dust suppression measures. - 13.
-The Licence Holder must ensure that suspected high risk classified loads are isolated, kept damp and appropriately contained, and the Licence Holder must comply with the Code of Practice for the Safe Removal of Asbestos 2nd Edition [NOHSC:2002(2005)] and the Health (Asbestos) Regulations 1992. - 14.
-The Licence Holder must ensure that suspected high risk classified loads continue to be managed in accordance with the High-Risk Procedure as outlined Schedule 3.
+- 5. The Licence Holder must advise all source material providers that asbestos or potentially asbestos contaminated material (ACM) is not accepted at the Premises. - 6.
+The Licence Holder must include a 'no asbestos' clause in all contracts with material sources. - 7.
+The Licence Holder must maintain a clearly visible sign saying 'No Asbestos' at the entry to the Premises. - 8.
+The Licence Holder must only accept waste onto the Premises for storage, sorting or crushing that is Inert Waste Type 1 with a signed declaration from the supplier of the source material with each delivery that warrants that the load does not contain any asbestos or ACM. - 9.
+The Licence Holder must visually inspect all loads of material upon arrival at the Premises, prior to unloading and during unloading to determine the risk of a load containing Asbestos or ACM and each load shall be classified in accordance with the Risk Classification Procedure outlined in Schedule 4 (Classified Load).

-- 15. The Licence Holder must, as a minimum maintain records of all accepted load inspections and of any accepted loads which have been determined as high risk classified loads. - 16.
+- 10. Where the inspection confirms that material does contain asbestos or ACM, the Licence Holder must: - (a) reject the waste material for acceptance; - (b) maintain accurate records of all rejected loads on the Premises and the documentation must be made available to the department's officers upon request; and - (c) record the details of the material source, material carrier, registration number of the vehicle and date of rejection. - 11.
+The Licence Holder must maintain high risk classified loads in a damp state using appropriate dust suppression measures. - 12.
+The Licence Holder must ensure that suspected high risk classified loads are isolated, kept damp and appropriately contained, and the Licence Holder must comply with the Code of Practice for the Safe Removal of Asbestos 2nd Edition [NOHSC:2002(2005)] and the Health (Asbestos) Regulations 1992. - 13.
+The Licence Holder must ensure that suspected high risk classified loads continue to be managed in accordance with the High-Risk Procedure as specified in Schedule 4. - 14.
+The Licence Holder must, as a minimum maintain records of all accepted load inspections and of any accepted loads which have been determined as high risk classified loads. - 15.
 The Licence Holder must continue to visually inspect material on the Premises at all stages of the storage, sorting and crushing process.
-Suspect asbestos identified at any stage of the process must be handled in accordance with Condition 11 of this Licence. - 17.
-The Licence Holder must maintain material on the Premises in at least three separate stockpiles areas for unprocessed material, processed material tested for ACM and: - (a) unprocessed material and processed material areas must be kept clearly separated at a minimum 3m distance; - (b) processed material tested for ACM and processed material awaiting testing for ACM must be clearly separated by a minimum 3m distance OR clearly delineated and separated with impermeable barriers; and - (c) clearly visible and legible signage must be erected on individual stockpiles to clearly identify and delineate tested processed material, untested processed material and unprocessed material. - 18.
-The Licence Holder must ensure that the asbestos content of any recycled output originating from construction and demolition waste does not exceed the contamination limits specified in Table 4.
+Suspect asbestos identified at any stage of the process must be handled in accordance with Condition 11 of this Licence. - 16.
+The Licence Holder must ensure that: - (a) materials on the Premises are maintained in at least three separate stockpiles for unprocessed waste, products tested for asbestos or ACM, and products awaiting testing for asbestos or ACM; and - (b) unprocessed waste and product stockpiles are kept clearly separated at a minimum three (3) metre distance from the base of the stockpile; - (c) products tested for asbestos or ACM and products awaiting testing for asbestos or ACM are clearly separated by a minimum three (3) metre distance from the base of the stockpile, OR clearly delineated and separated with impermeable barriers; and - (d) clearly visible and legible signage is erected and maintained on individual stockpiles to clearly identify and delineate tested products, untested products, and unprocessed waste. - 17.
+The Licence Holder must ensure that the asbestos content of any recycled output originating from C&D waste does not exceed the contamination limits specified in Table 4.